aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

-   True thrushes (_Turdus_ spp.) are an exceptionally diverse monophyletic genus of passerine birds consisting of about ~86 species distributed across the globe (Fig. 1).
-The true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dimorphism.
-Plumage sexual dimorphism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000;@nagy2019].
+   True thrushes (_Turdus_ spp.) are an exceptionally diverse monophyletic genus of passerine birds consisting of about ~86 species distributed across the globe ([Fig. 1](#fig:fig-01-turdus-ranges)).
+The true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dichromatism because plumage sexual dichromatism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000;@nagy2019].
 Hybridization also occurs in some, but not all, _Turdus_ species.
 There is a large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some